Intersection Numbers and Split of Minor Roots: Case (99, 66) and split of principal minor roots

 Moh writes in \cite{moh} page 209 on the principal minor roots, ``Namely, there is an [sic] unique $\pi$-root $\sigma$ of $g(y)$ of the following form

 with

 The polynomial $g_\sigma(\pi)$ is either a power of a linear polynomial or the 9-th power of a cubic polynomial with precisely two roots."

-To support this statement and his proof of the case (99, 66), there are three claims have to be proven. \begin{romanenum} \item The principal minor roots do not split in the interval $1\le \delta <2$ of $\pi$-root order. \item $g_\sigma(\pi)$ can not have three roots. \item Let $g_\sigma(\pi)=c(\pi-b_1)^{18} (\pi-b_2)^9$.
+For a long time, we try to give judgement for this statement.
+To do so, there are three claims have to be proven. \begin{romanenum} \item The principal minor roots do not split except at $\pi$-root order $\delta=2$. \item $g_\sigma(\pi)$ can not have three roots when $\delta=2$. \item Let $\delta=2$ and let $g_\sigma(\pi)=c(\pi-b_1)^{18} (\pi-b_2)^9$.
 Roots in the disc with the center $\sigma |_{\pi=b_1}$ do not split before final. \end{romanenum} We can not find materials to support these claims in his paper.
-We sent Moh an email to point out the gaps.
+We sent Moh an email to point out the possible gaps.
 He replied with, ``I will make an investigation of the issue and reply to your e-mail as soon as possible." on Jan.
 06, 2016.